Haven't got a pet a home? Cosy up with a cuppa and a furry friend at these top dog and cat cafes in Singapore.

 8. Meomi Cat Cafe

 Tucked away in Kampong Glam, this intimate cafe is the purrfect place to unwind with your feline companions.
 It’s quiet, cosy and serves simple desserts and drinks.
-Children above the age of six years old are allowed to enter, making this cafe one with a lower age limit than most.
+Children above the age of six are allowed to enter, making this cafe one with a lower age limit than most.
 Keep your eyes peeled for Mario – the cafe’s resident munchkin cat who’s bound to evoke squeals of delight from even the most resolute non-cat-lover.
 Once you’re done patting the cats, head out for an exploration of the hip ‘n’ happening Haji Lane area.

 Meomi Cat Cafe, 668 North Bridge Road, Singapore 188801

-10. Nekotown
+9. Nekotown

 For those that don’t want to spend too much on entry fee, this cat cafe is where you can save some moolah.
 You only have to fork out $9 for an hour’s playtime with the kitties.
 And psst, all entries come with free-flow drinks!
 On top of being a cat cafe, Nekotown also provides professional grooming services as well as quality pet food and accessories.